Worried that switching energy supplier will be a long and complex process? It’s quick and easy when you know how.

 Will I hear from my new energy supplier?

-You'll receive a welcome pack and letter from your new supplier.
-This will outline what you've agreed to and give you the details of your new plan.
-You may also hear from your old supplier but the only thing you need to give them is your final meter reading to ensure an accurate final bill.
+You’ll receive a welcome pack and letter from your new supplier within a few days of switching.
+This will outline what you’ve agreed to and give you the details of your new plan.
+Remember to provide your starting meter read to them when they request it, as they will give this to your old supplier to use for your final bill.

 Will I be billed twice?